 DIMINUENDO The city was just beginning to comprehend the magnitude of the event, to be measured in shattered buildings, traumatic injuries flooding hospitals, and, of course, the dead -- so many of them children.
 The deputy's adventures, however, were not over.
 He spotted another funnel -- spawned, as it turned out, from the same supercell almost immediately upon the tornado's demise -- further north, in far south Collin County, and tracked it for a while as it headed off toward the Red River before he eventually returned to Duncanville where he had first eyed that threatening cloud.

-This appears to be a vestige of the confusion created by the flawed
+be a vestige of the confusion created by the flawed April 2,

-good photograph of the mesocyclone at 4:26p.m.
-CST, which corresponds with
+the first good photograph of the mesocyclone at 4:26p.m.
+CST, which

 (2) Police and other emergency personnel had been put on special alert for potential severe weather.
 For several days preceding April 2 the area (there was no "DFW Metroplex" in those days) had experienced copious amounts of rainfall.
 Local reservoirs were approaching record levels.
 Tornadoes had occurred further to the west.
 The April 2, 1957 issue of the Dallas Morning News noted that a cold front was pushing east, and that a significant spring snowfall was predicted for the Panhandle.
 Newspaper reports even suggested that the continuing bad weather might disrupt a special election scheduled for Tuesday to fill a vacant U.S. Senate seat.
 The National Weather Bureau in Kansas City had issued a severe weather watch for Tuesday for an area stretching from just west of Fort Worth to West Texas.
 Dallas was about thirty miles to the east of this area.
 Back